cegrif01/geocoding/Blog.md

 }
 ```

 I’m actually quite astonished that this is free!
 Almost seems too good to be true.
-Let’s write this api using php.
-We don’t want to couple the functionality to a particular framework.
+Let’s write the interaction for this api using php.
+We don’t want to couple the functionality to a particular framework, so we will use a few dependencies as possible.

 At this point your directory structure should look like the following.
 We will add to this as we go along but this is a good place to start: